-Travel Can Make You Healthier And Smarter According To Studies
+Travel Makes You Healthier And Smarter

 In today’s fast-paced and on-the-go world, it is really hard for people to take breaks.
 And, we don’t mean a quick 10-minute break to get a soda or a cup of joe.
 We’re talking about a good and relaxing break from your endless parade of everyday pressures, office responsibilities and daily chores.
 Yes folks, I’m talking about travel, vacation, and a respite to a breezy tropical paradise or a classic road trip through the heartland of America.

 A recent study called Project: Time Off has revealed that more and more people in America are passing up on their vacation days, choosing to work ceaselessly to prove loyalty to the company as well as meet tight deadlines.
 The study shows that a shocking 42 % of Americans didn’t take a single vacation day in 2014.
 And though your boss probably appreciates your dedication to your work, your soul, body and mind are waiting anxiously for a much-needed layoff.

 The best way to give your soul, body and mind a break that you desperately need is to travel and go on a vacation.
 Travel, as recent studies have confirmed, not only gives people a breather from work, but it also boosts their overall well-being, state of mind and health.
 What’s more, travel can positively enhance your ability to think creatively and be innovative.

 Creativity, for most people, comes through exciting and new experiences.
 But, when the most stimulating thing about your day is the gossip at your office’s water cooler or the commute to work, you are practically limiting the ability of your mind to be inspired and expand.